Live UAS to command in one tap, without the proprietary encoder headache

 2. One login to watch

-Hardware-agnostic by design
+Hardware agnostic by design

 - Keep the equipment you already own.
 If it streams, it can land on the wall.

-- No per-device license fees.
+- No per device license fees.
 Add an asset without a new invoice or a new contract.

 The same wall holds every vantage point

-For a UAS program, the test of a streaming platform isn’t whether it can stream — it’s whether it works on the worst night of the year, with one hand, mid-flight, on the equipment you already own.
+For a UAS program, the test of a streaming platform isn’t whether it can stream.
+It’s whether it works on the worst night of the year, with one hand, mid flight, on the equipment you already own.
 That’s the bar BabbarOps was built to clear.

 BabbarOps is an independent commercial product and is not affiliated with or endorsed by any law enforcement agency.
 Supported equipment and performance depend on agency hardware and network conditions.